More on Barty...

 Career in Review

 2019 - First No.1 season; won maiden Grand Slam title, at Roland Garros (d.
 Vondrousova in final), and three other WTA titles at Miami (d.
 Ka.Pliskova in final), Birmingham (d.
 Goerges in final) and WTA Finals Shenzhen (d.
 Svitolina in final); runner-up twice at Sydney (l. to Kvitova) and Beijing (l. to Osaka); SF twice at Cincinnati(l. to Kuznetsova) and Wuhan (l. to Sabalenka); QF twice (incl.
 Australian Open); reached 4r three times (incl.
 Wimbledon and US Open), 3r once; fell 2r once; made Top 10 debut on March 31 (after Miami; rose from No.11 to No.9) and rose to No.1 for first time on June 24 (after Birmingham); won one WTA doubles title; spearheaded Australia to first Fed Cup final since 1993 (l.
 France, 3-2).

-2017 - First Top 20 season in 2017 (finishing at career-high No.17); clinched career first WTA singles title at Kuala Lumpur (as qualifier, d.
-Hibino in F); reached two additional finals at Birmingham and Wuhan; made Top 20 debut and became Australia’s No.1 on October 23, 2017; SF at Zhuhai (l.
+2017 - First Top 20 season (finishing at No.17); clinched career first WTA singles title at Kuala Lumpur (as qualifier, d.
+Hibino in F); reached two additional finals, at Birmingham and Wuhan; made Top 20 debut and became Australia’s No.1 on October 23, 2017; SF at Zhuhai (l.
 Vandeweghe); QF at Strasbourg and Nottingham; 3r four times (incl.
-Australian Open and US Open); won three doubles titles at Birmingham, Strasbourg and Kuala Lumpur (all w/Dellacqua); qualified for first WTA Finals in doubles in 2017 (w/Dellacqua); reached a career-high doubles ranking of No.11 on October 30, 2017.
+Australian Open and US Open); won three doubles titles, at Birmingham, Strasbourg and Kuala Lumpur (all w/Dellacqua); qualified for first WTA Finals in doubles in 2017 (w/Dellacqua); reached a career-high doubles ranking of No.11 on October 30, 2017.

 2016 - QF at Nottingham (l. to Ka.Pliskova); fell in qualifying at Wimbledon; reached QF at WTA 125K Series Taipei and SF once on ITF Circuit.